MikeCurleyCoosan/myproject/checklist.md

 TASKS(40%)

 - [x] Create a GitHub repository with a README.md and a .gitignore.
 Add a jupyter notebook called penguins.ipynb and add a title to it.
-- [ ] Find the palmerpenguins data set online and load it into your Jupyter notebook.
+- [x] Find the palmerpenguins data set online and load it into your Jupyter notebook.
 In your notebook, give an overview of the dataset and the variables it contains,
 - [ ] Suggest the types of variables that should be used to model the variables in the data set in Python, explaining your rationale.
-- [ ] Create a bar chart of an appropriate variable in the data-sett.
+- [x] Create a bar chart of an appropriate variable in the data-set.
 Then create a histogram of an appropriate vairable in the data set.

 PROJECT(40%)